ParsaNikpour/Machine-learning/README.md

 *Section2

-In this section we're going to look what scikit-learn will do.
+In this section we're going to use scikit-learn.
 Here I used two methods: SGDRegressor and SVR.
 The next lines of codes are eaaaaaasy.
-I used fit and then predict.
+Fit and then predict.
 By looking at the results it's obvious that the cost of SGDRegressor is lower that SVR.

 ![4](https://user-images.githubusercontent.com/111052950/184145434-025d744f-80e8-4432-b859-a7670b8fa799.JPG)
 ![5](https://user-images.githubusercontent.com/111052950/184145525-d20ec27f-30c8-4811-92a5-f0bbbce524e4.JPG)